josuastg/HobiHub/README.md

 - Visual Studio Code, Android Studio

 ## Getting Started
-To run the Login Page and Registration App UI project locally, follow these steps:
+To run the HobiHub project locally, follow these steps:

 Clone the repository: git clone https://github.com/josuastg/HobiHub.git
 - Open the project in your preferred IDE or code editor.